IB IA Tutors

 2. Experienced IB IA tutors who have been through prior IA moderation are often very accurate criterion-referenced markers.

-3. In such cases, the moderator will simply confirm the teacher’s internal marking with an occasional point added or taken away.
+3. In such cases, the moderator will confirm the teacher’s internal marking with an occasional point added or taken away.

 4. IB moderators must also deal with the internal marking of inexperienced teachers or those who pay little heed to IB IA criteria.